Information for EU/EEA family members applying for a visa to enter the Schengen area

 In the event that you wish to remain in the State for more than 90 days as a family member of an EU/EEA citizen exercising their free movement rights, you must apply (when in the Member State) for a Residence Card of a family member of a EU/EEA citizen.
 Information about how to apply is available on the Swedish Migration Agency webpage.

 If there is any doubts about exercising the right of free movement, family relation, marriage, travel and the Embassy therefore find that you have not showed that Directive 2004/38 is applicable, the Embassy will process your application according to the Visa Code.

 Book an appointment

-As a family member of an EU/EEA- citizen you should contact the Embassy directly on email@example.com in order to receive an appointment.
+As a family member of an EU/EEA- citizen you should contact the Consulate General of Sweden in Jerusalem directly on firstname.lastname@example.org in order to receive an appointment.
 You will usually be given an appointment within a few working days.

-All family members of an EU or EEA national applying for a visa must at submit the following obligatory supporting documents at the appointment at the Embassy:
+All family members of an EU or EEA national applying for a visa must at submit the following obligatory supporting documents at the appointment at the Consulate:

 In addition to the documents listed above there might be, depending on the EU/ EES-citizen’s circumstances, some additional documents required showing your family member’s situation.

 - If your family member is settled in Sweden you must provide their “Personbevis” from the tax office.

 - If your family member is not settled in Sweden you may be asked to provide some documents, e.g. flight tickets, or a brief travel plan, showing that you and your family member intend to travel together to Sweden or meet in the country.